 11:00am - Concurrent Breakout Sessions

-- Timelines to Funding for Early Career Physician Scientists - W. Robert Taylor, MD, PhD, Associate Dean for Clinical Research, Georgia Clinical & Translational Science Alliance
+• Timelines to Funding for Early Career Physician Scientists - W. Robert Taylor, MD, PhD, Associate Dean for Clinical Research, Georgia Clinical & Translational Science Alliance; Patricia Zerra, MD, Assistant Professor, Department of Pathology and Laboratory Medicine

-- Emory Research Services Speed Dating - Greg Lesinski, PhD, Associate Director for Basic Research, Winship Cancer Institute; Adam Marcus, PhD, Senior Associate Dean of Research, School of Medicine
+• Making the Most of Emory's Research Services - Greg Lesinski, PhD, Associate Director for Basic Research, Winship Cancer Institute; Adam Marcus, PhD, Senior Associate Dean of Research, School of Medicine; Joshua Brown, MD, PhD, Creator, Connectogen: Centralized Platform for Academic Collaborations

 1:10pm - Keynote Speaker - Allan Levey, MD, PHD, Robert W. Woodruff Professor of Neurology, Director, Emory Goizeuta Alzheimer's Disease Research Center, Director, Goizeuta Brain Health Institute